 - In game, of course, there's POW of which you need an awful lot if you're going to be a hard core wizard.
 Unfortunately, garnering anything more than the tiniest amounts of POW tends to result in total brain melting insanity, so its a bit tricky to min-max this one, in practise.

-- In Bushido - a D&D-like game set in feudal Japan - all skills are determined by adding stats together.
-For example, leaping and climbing ("Karumijutsu") was Deftness plus Will; Strategy ("Senjo-Jutsu") was Wit plus Will; most fighting skills were Strength plus Deftness plus Will; overland speed ("Hayagakejutsu") was Health plus Will; horsemanship ("Bajustsu") is Will x 2 ... starting to see a pattern?
+- In Bushido — a D&D-like game set in feudal Japan — all skills are determined by adding stats together.
+For example, leaping and climbing ("Karumijutsu") is Deftness plus Will; strategy ("Senjo-Jutsu") is Wit plus Will; most fighting skills are Strength plus Deftness plus Will; overland speed ("Hayagakejutsu") is Health plus Will; horsemanship ("Bajutsu") is Will plus Will... starting to see a pattern?

-- Though it's more balanced now, the original Pokémon games had the Special stat affecting both the attack power of AND defense from Special moves, which, in that generation, had some of the most powerful attacks, including all of the Psychic moves.
+- Though it's more balanced now, the original Pokémon games had the Special stat affecting both the attack power of AND defense from Special moves, which, in that generation, had some of the most powerful attacks, including all of the Psychic moves (which was particularly important given that in Gen 1, the Elemental Rock-Paper-Scissors was poorly balanced and thus Psychic had no meaningful weaknesses either offensively or defensively).
 The second generation of games split this into Special Attack and Defense, and, in fourth generation, Physical and Special moves are no longer determined along rigid type lines (Hyper Beam is now a special move, for instance).

-- And for non-special types, Speed covered this, as it didn't only influence turn order, but also Critical hit rate.
-Meaning that moves such as Slash used by a high-speed Pokčmon would always score a powerful, defense-ignoring critical hit.
+- And for non-Special types, Speed covered this, as it didn't only influence turn order, but also Critical hit rate.
+Meaning that moves such as Slash used by a high-Speed Pokémon would always score a powerful, defenses-ignoring critical hit.

-- In competitive Pokémon, speed is considered the most important stat, as it's advantageous to be able to KO the opposing Pokémon before it can make a move.
-Generally, the only thing players don't make fast as possible are walls; in only a couple generations was speed really end all but players tend to max it out more than other stats anyway.
+- In competitive Pokémon, Speed is considered the most important stat, as it's advantageous to be able to KO the opposing Pokémon before it can make a move.
+Generally, the only thing players don't make as fast as possible are walls; in only a couple generations was Speed really end-all, but players tend to max it out more than other stats anyway.
 A few craftier veteran players will defy this.

-- Possibly even more than speed, in competitive battles, evasion can be seen as such a Game Breaker, or something that increases the luck factor, that moves specifically raising that stat, such as Double Team, are banned.
+- Possibly even more than Speed, in competitive battles, evasion can be seen as such a Game Breaker, or something that increases the luck factor, that moves specifically raising that stat, such as Double Team, are banned.note

 - Similarly in Monster Rancher, there were six stats: Life, Power, Speed, Skill, Defense, and Intelligence.
 Of those, Speed referred to a monster's ability to dodge, while Skill referred to its ability to land a blow.
 In Monster Rancher 3, Speed and Skill were merged into a single Speed, making it vital to both dodging and hitting - breaking the balance the prior games had and making it overly important.